deleteman/makiavelo/README.markdown

 This convention is pretty simple, just name your file as follows: [YourEntityName]Class.php

 The name of the entity should always be camel-case and the first character be uppercased.
-Finally, your entity should not have the "Class" part on it's name.
+Finally, your entity should not have the "Class" part on its name.
 So for a user entity, you'll have the following:

 + A file called `UserClass.php` inside the entities folder.
 + A class called `User` inside the `UserClass.php` file. `User` will extend `MakiaveloEntity`.

 ###App/Helpers

 This is a purely organizational folder.
 In here you can store the helper functions that you create.
-They'll be accessible from everywhere on your app and the'll be auto-included.
+They'll be accessible from everywhere on your app and they'll be auto-included.

 ###App/Views